Skip to Content

 If you’re wondering how much fuel does a diesel engine burn per minute at idle, keep in mind that heavy-duty trucks use about half a gallon of fuel per hour while idling.
 The national average for 2022 is 4.72 gallons per hour, so that means that you can spend a few dollars every week on gas just by idling your truck.
 Excess idling is when your car idles for more than five minutes, and idling is a lot worse than re-starting your vehicle.

-READ ALSO: How Much For a Diesel Truck?
+READ ALSO: Why Does My Car Sound Like a Diesel Truck?

 Idling a diesel is bad for several reasons.
 One, it wastes fuel.
 Idling the engine causes carbon build-up.
 Another common problem with idling a truck is that the temperature of the cylinder cools too quickly.
 This causes glaze over on the cylinder walls, which can lead to oil leaks and a build-up of crap.
 Additionally, idling can make your truck run hotter than necessary, which can affect the fuel economy.